Drury University at a Glance: Fast Facts

-- Drury’s communication department offers a “4+1” program that allows students to earn their Bachelor’s degree and M.A. in communication in a total of five years.
+- Drury’s communication and education departments offer a “4+1” program that allows students to earn their Bachelor’s degree and M.A. in communication in a total of five years.

 - The Springfield-Drury Civic Orchestra is a national award winning, 100 piece ensemble that combines students with faculty, professional musicians and members drawn from across the region.

-- Computer science majors regularly produce award-winning research, some of it for national agencies such as NASA.
+- Computer science majors regularly produce award-winning research, some for national agencies such as NASA.

 - More than 300 bicycles are ridden on campus annually, 25% of which are maintained through Drury's D.Cycle bike loan and maintenance services program.